xlwings/xlwings/docs/udfs.rst

 The "vba" keyword
 -----------------

-Often, it's helpful to get the address of the calling cell.
+It's often helpful to get the address of the calling cell.
 Right now, one of the easiest ways to accomplish this is to use the ``vba`` keyword. ``vba``, in fact, allows you to access any available VBA expression e.g. ``Application``.
 Note, however, that currently you're acting directly on the pywin32 COM object::

     @xw.func
     @xw.arg('xl_app', vba='Application')
-    def get_caller_address()
+    def get_caller_address(xl_app)
         return xl_app.Caller.Address